Striated heron: Taxonomy

-Description and ecology
+Description

+The striated heron is 35–48 cm in length, weighs 130–250 g and has a wing-span of 52–60 cm.
+The sexes are alike.
+The plumage is variable below, from mid grey to pinkish-purple or orangey toned.
 Adults have a blue-grey back and wings, white underparts, a black cap, a dark line extends from the bill to under the eye and short yellow legs.
-Juveniles are browner above and streaked below.
+Juveniles are browner above and heavily streaked below.